The bell tower of St Mark's

 5. Luca: Quasi 100 metri, ed è uno dei più alti d'Italia.
 (Almost 100 meters, and it's one of the tallest in Italy.)

 6. Laura: C'è un ascensore per salire?
-(Is there an elevator to get up?)
+(Is there an elevator to go up?)

 7. Luca: Ma dai, non fare la pigra! È la prima attività della giornata.
-(Oh come on, don't be lazy!
-It's the first thing on today's agenda.)
+(Come on, don't be lazy!
+It's the first activity of the day.)

 8. Laura: Va bene, andiamo.
 Però la seconda attività la decido io: tour alla gelateria!
 (Alright, let's go.
-But I'll pick the second activity: an ice cream shop tour!)
+But I decide the second activity: a tour of the gelateria!)

 1. In che secolo è stato costruito il campanile di San Marco?

-(In which century was the bell tower of St. Mark built?)
+(In which century was St. Mark's bell tower built?)

 2. Qual è la seconda attività della giornata?